Geopostcodes-logo

 Additional data can significantly enhance the user experience.

 For example, consider how weighted data can improve the auto-completion.
-The most important places have the heavier weight, which would sort the results in a useful order that’s comprehensible for the user while aiding in disambiguation.
-With correctly weighted data, Boston (Massachusetts) would appear first in a list of the many cities that are named Boston in the United States.
+The most important places have a heavier weight, which would sort the results in a comprehensible order for the user while aiding in disambiguation.
+With correctly weighted data, Boston (Massachusetts) would appear first in a list of the many cities named Boston in the United States.

 Another interesting improvement would be grouping places by the name people expect to find.
 For example, London doesn’t actually exist as a place within the fine-grained English administrative divisions but is rather a group of boroughs.
 Your users will probably still be looking for London, though.